-Foods to avoid on phase 1 restricted SIBO diet include garlic, onion, balsamic vinegar and, chicory root, garlic, onions, soy sauce and tamari, carrageens, and thickeners.
+Foods to avoid on the phase 1 restricted SIBO diet include garlic, onion, balsamic vinegar, chicory root, garlic, onions, soy sauce and tamari, carrageens, and thickeners.

 Fats to avoid include chia seeds, flaxseeds and peanuts, palm oil, and soybean oil.

-All legumes, beans, and dairy are avoided along with the garlic, onion, mushrooms, white potato, and starch powder such as arrowroot and tapioca.
+All legumes, beans, and dairy are avoided, along with garlic, onion, mushrooms, white potato, and starch powder such as arrowroot and tapioca.

 No fruit juices, wine, beer, or soda are to be consumed on the SIBO diet.

-The phase 1 SIBO diet is quite restrictive as you can see but there is a little wiggle room for individuals to include some foods from the semi restrictive phase 1 SIBO diet which allows for ½ a cup quinoa, basmati or jasmine rice.
+The phase 1 SIBO diet is quite restrictive, as you can see, but there is a little wiggle room for individuals to include some foods from the semi-restrictive phase 1 SIBO diet, which allows for ½ a cup of quinoa, basmati, or jasmine rice.

-Some additional fruits are allowed on the semi-restrictive diet with clear honey as a sweetener and coconut aminos to use in stirfries.
-As you graduate up through to the semi-restrictive SIBO diet and phase 2 SIBO diet it becomes easier to follow the SIBO diet.
+Some additional fruits are allowed on the semi-restrictive diet, with clear honey as a sweetener and coconut aminos to use in stir-fries.
+As you graduate up to the semi-restrictive SIBO diet and phase 2 SIBO diet, it becomes easier to follow the SIBO diet.

 So, what does a day in the life of a SIBO diet phase 1 look like?

-Breakfast could be 2 eggs scrambled with the tops of green onions with, tomato, capsicum, and spinach or rocket, and a canned artichoke heart.
+Breakfast could be two eggs scrambled with the tops of green onions, tomato, capsicum, spinach, or rocket, and a canned artichoke heart.

-Eggs are an excellent source of choline which is needed to make phosphatidylcholine in the body via the PEMT gene which is crucial for keeping bile flowing smoothly from the gallbladder.
+Eggs are an excellent source of choline needed to make phosphatidylcholine in the body via the PEMT gene, which is crucial for keeping bile flowing smoothly from the gallbladder.